 And coming in, he said to her, "Greetings, favored one!
 The Lord is with you."Luke 1:28(NASB)

-The word, “favoured', is closely related to the noun, “grace.'
-Mary found favour with God - She found grace, in the eyes of the Lord.
-A special honour had been afforded to this young maiden, who was espoused to Joseph the carpenter - who was of the house and lineage of king David.
+The word, 'favoured' is closely related to the noun, 'grace'.
+Mary found favour with God - she found grace in the eyes of the Lord.
+A special honour had been afforded this young maiden who was espoused to Joseph the carpenter, who was of the house and lineage of king David.

 It was her Son, not Mary, to Whom angels were to bow down and worship with reverence and awe.
-Indeed, we note in this meeting, between Mary and Gabriel, that nowhere did this great angelic being offer worship to Mary, as is erroneously taught today.
-Though chosen to be the mother of humanities Saviour, she too was a sinner.
-Mary also needed salvation, which could only come through her firstborn Son.
+Indeed, we note in this meeting between Mary and Gabriel, that nowhere did this great angelic being offer worship to Mary, as is erroneously taught today.
+Though chosen to be the mother of humanity's Saviour, she too was a sinner.
+Mary also needed salvation which could only come through her firstborn Son.

 Although Mary was highly favoured by the Lord and deserves the honour and respect that her position affords, she is not endowed with divine authority, nor is she a mediator between God and man - as certain denominations try to teach.
-The erroneously and unbiblical labell - “mother of God', must be firmly refuted.
+The erroneous and unbiblical label 'mother of God' must be firmly refuted.

-Let us be careful not to make false and unbiblical claims about this young woman, who gained grace in the eyes of the Lord - but was not 'full of grace' as is sometimes taught.
-Praise God that she was used by Him to be the vessel He would use, to give birth to our Saviour, Jesus Christ.
-But let us also be careful to give this precious young virgin the honour and respect due to her position, for no doubt, the responsibility, heart-ache, confusion and even the disgrace, of being pregnant before her marriage to Joseph, must have affected her deeply, throughout her earthly life.
+Let us be careful not to make false and unbiblical claims about this young woman who gained grace in the eyes of the Lord - but was not 'full of grace' as is sometimes taught.
+Praise God that she was used by Him to be the vessel to give birth to our Saviour, Jesus Christ.
+But let us also be careful to give this precious young virgin the honour and respect due to her position - for the responsibility, heart-ache, confusion, and even the disgrace of being pregnant before her marriage to Joseph, must have affected her deeply, throughout her earthly life.

-Heavenly Father, thank You for giving us such a beautiful picture of the girl that You used to bring the Lord Jesus into the world.
-Thank You, that along with her, we are all enabled to rejoice in Jesus as our God and Saviour.
-Thank You that we have the indwelling Holy Spirit of Christ, and that He is with each one of us, every moment of the day.
-We rejoice with Mary and with all the saints in heaven that by His blood we are redeemed, and have become a new creation in Christ - in Whose name we pray, AMEN.
+Heavenly Father, thank You for the beautiful picture of the girl that You used to bring the Lord Jesus into the world.
+She surely loved Jesus with the special love of a mother to her child, but she also rejoiced in Him as her God and Saviour.
+I am so thankful that I can rejoice with Mary, and with all the saints in heaven, that by His blood I am redeemed and have become a new creation in Christ.
+In His name I pray, AMEN.